10yard/dkafe/readme.md

 How difficult are the target scores.
 1 (Beginner) to 10 (Expert).

 `START_STAGE = 0`
 The stage to start the frontend on.
-0 is barrels stage.
-1 is rivets stage.
+0 is barrels stage, 1 is rivets stage, 2 is Crazy Kong barrels stage.

 `HIGH_SCORE_SAVE = 1`
 Save your high score tables for each game.